atomone-hub/atomone/docs/architecture/adr-001-late-quorum-extension.md

 ### Neutral

-- Requires changes to the governance module and the introduction of new parameters.
+- Requires changes to the `x/gov` module and the introduction of new parameters.

 ## Further Discussions